Connecticut Misdemeanor Defense Attorneys

 Often, an experienced misdemeanor defense attorney can help you avoid jail time even if you are convicted.
 A lawyer who understands the criminal justice system can negotiate with the prosecutor and judge to obtain a sentence of probation or participation in a diversionary program.
 These programs can allow you to participate in substance abuse education classes, rehabilitation, or community service and to have your charge dropped after successful completion of the program.

 There are situations, of course, in which individuals are wrongfully accused and were not involved in the alleged misdemeanor offense.
 Our experienced attorneys will thoroughly investigate the circumstances surrounding your arrest and allegations to identify ways to challenge the prosecution’s case and prove you are not guilty.
-Connecticut attorney Felice Duffy is a former federal prosecutor and attorney Paul Thomas is a former federal defender.
-They understand how authorities gather evidence to prove a case and, therefore, have the ability to build an effective defense against charges to avoid conviction.
+Our Connecticut attorneys understand how authorities gather evidence to prove a case and, therefore, have the ability to build an effective defense against charges to avoid conviction.

 Discuss your case with a qualified Connecticut misdemeanor defense lawyer today